Become a Proofreader with No Experience (A 10-Step Guide)

 Fortunately, becoming a proofreader doesn’t require purchasing expensive software or lots of products.

-If you’re like me and enjoy working around others, you’ll want to opt for a laptop to take to your local library, bookstore, or coffee shop.
+You need a laptop or desktop computer and a stable internet connection to do your work.
+If you’re like me and enjoy working around others, it’s a good idea to opt for a laptop to take to your local library, bookstore, or coffee shop.

 You’ll also want a paid version of Microsoft Word.